-This funding is intended to support direct implementation of pre-release enrollment and suspension processes.
+This funding is intended to support the direct implementation of pre-release enrollment and suspension processes.
 Funds from this round can be used for investments in infrastructure, capacity, or IT systems that are needed to effectuate pre-release enrollment and suspension processes.
 Funding recipients may pass through funding to individual correctional institutions, vendors, and other entities as needed to support implementation activities.
 Please note that County SSDs may only use PATH funding to support implementation activities that are not eligible for administrative or Medicaid Enterprise System matching funds from the Centers for Medicare and Medicaid Services (CMS).
-If entities are unsure of whether their planned activities would qualify as permissible uses of funding under this initiative, then they are encouraged to check with DHCS prior to submitting their application by emailing CalAIMJusticePreReleaseApps@dhcs.ca.gov, with the subject 'PATH JI Round 2'.
+If entities are unsure of whether their planned activities would qualify as permissible uses of funding under this initiative, then they are encouraged to check with the PATH TPA prior to submitting their application by emailing justice-involved@capath.com, with the subject 'PATH JI Round 2.'
+DHCS will not set a deadline by which PATH Round 2 funding recipients must spend their funds, but applicants will be required to define their grant period (i.e., start and end date for spending their award) in both their PATH Round 2 application and grant agreement.